 Longo Settlers in United States in the 19th Century

 Longo Settlers in United States in the 20th Century

 The Longo Family Crest was acquired from the Houseofnames.com archives.
 The Longo Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 14 December 2015 at 22:38.
+This page was last modified on 19 June 2016 at 15:14.